* China vice premier to visit U.S. for trade talks

 By April Joyner

-NEW YORK, May 7 (Reuters) - U.S. stocks slid on Tuesday as escalating trade tensions between the United States and China triggered global growth fears and drove investors away from riskier assets.
+NEW YORK, May 7 (Reuters) - U.S. stocks tumbled more than 2 percent on Tuesday as escalating trade tensions between the United States and China triggered global growth fears and kept investors away from riskier assets.

 U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin said late on Monday that China had backtracked from commitments made during trade negotiations.
 Those comments followed President Donald Trump's unexpected statement on Sunday that he would raise tariffs on $200 billion worth of Chinese goods to 25 percent from 10 percent.

-Monday's comments from Lighthizer and Mnuchin raised concerns among some investors that trade talks between China and the United States could take much longer to resolve than previously thought.
+Monday's comments from Lighthizer and Mnuchin raised concerns among several investors that Trump's statement could in fact be a sign of an impasse in trade talks between China and the United States.

-Trade-sensitive industrial and technology stocks marked the biggest percentage declines among the S&P 500's major sectors.
-All 11 sectors were in the red, with only utilities and energy falling less than 1%.
+The confirmation that Liu would travel to Washington did little to calm markets, however.
+Trade-sensitive industrial and technology stocks led in percentage declines among the S&P 500's major sectors.
+All 11 sectors were in the red, with only utilities falling less than 1%.

-Shares of Boeing Co, the largest U.S. exporter to China, slipped 3.9%, and shares of Caterpillar Inc, another industrial stalwart sensitive to China, declined 2.3%.
-Among technology stocks, Microsoft Inc shares slid 2.1%, while Apple Inc shares dropped 2.7%.
-Apple and Microsoft were the top two drags on the S&P 500.
+Shares of Boeing Co, the largest U.S. exporter to China, slipped 4.1%, and shares of Caterpillar Inc, another industrial stalwart sensitive to China, declined 3.0%.
+Among technology stocks, Microsoft Inc shares slid 2.8%, while Apple Inc shares dropped 3.4%.
+Microsoft and Apple were the top two drags on the S&P 500.

 The CBOE Volatility Index, a gauge of investor anxiety, spiked to its highest level in more than three months.

-With earnings season now in its homestretch, first-quarter profits are now expected to rise 1.2%, a sharp improvement from the 2.3% decline expected at the start of the earnings season.
+With earnings season now in its homestretch, profit estimates for the first quarter are now up 1.2%, a sharp improvement from the 2.3% decline expected at the start of the earnings season.

 Of the 414 S&P companies that have reported earnings so far, about 75% have surpassed analysts' estimates, according to Refinitiv data.

-Declining issues outnumbered advancing ones on the NYSE by a 4.13-to-1 ratio; on Nasdaq, a 3.32-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 4.83-to-1 ratio; on Nasdaq, a 3.63-to-1 ratio favored decliners.